 Reduce nitrogen fertilisation.

-For grass in shade a general rule is to reduce the amount of nitrogen that is applied in full sun by by 50% as too much nitrogen results in soft succulent growth.
-Alternatively adopting a programme of “spoon feeding” nitrogen using a little and often approach is one to consider.
-This gives you considerable control and also flexibility so you avoid applying too much in one application.
+For grass in shade, a general rule is to reduce the amount of nitrogen that you apply in full sun by 50% as too much nitrogen results in soft succulent growth.
+Alternatively, adopt a programme of “spoon feeding” nitrogen.
+This means you apply nitrogen “a little and often”.
+This gives you considerable control and flexibility so you avoid applying too much in one application.

 Raise the height of cut.

-Maintaining the height of cut as high as possible increases the leaf area available for light absorption and photosynthesis.
-However, dealing with turf in shade on sports grounds or golf greens, is often not practical.
-Be aware however that increasing the height of cut from 3mm to 3.5mm is a 16% increase in height so a little increase can have big benefits.
+Maintain the height of cut as high as possible.
+This increases the leaf area available for light absorption and photosynthesis.
+However, this is often not practical on the grass in shade on sports grounds or golf greens.
+Increasing the height of cut from 3mm to 3.5mm is a 16% increase in height, so a little increase can have big benefits.

 Bunnell and McCarty (2004) have shown that a 50% increase in the mowing height from 3.175mm to 4.7mm can cause a big increase the quality of TifEagle couch greens.